Have you used the Teeter Hang Ups inversion device to treat back problems? We'd like to hear from you!

 The Teeter device isn’t new or necessarily unique, but it is arguably the most heavily-advertised and well-known.
 There are a variety of models, from the $229 Fit-100, all the way up to their $1499 Contour Power.

-I have used the Teeter device, as well as other inversion products.
-On the positive side, the EP-550 Teeter device I used was very well-constructed.
+We used the Teeter device, as well as other inversion products.
+On the positive side, the EP-550 Teeter device was very well-constructed.
 Other devices like this have seemed shoddy, similar to the cheap gym equipment you’d find at Wal-Mart.
-While I don’t swear by inversion devices, there are occasions where I enjoy the stretching sensation.
+While we wouldn’t swear by inversion devices, there are occasions when our testers enjoyed the stretching sensation.
 You can invert yourself to a variety of angles, to the point where you are upside down.
-I found some angles more comfortable than others.
+We found some angles more comfortable than others.
 The amount of time spend in inversion and the angle of inversion are all a matter of preference.

-- Ankle Hooks: The Teeter model I used had rather uncomfortable ankle hooks, especially when hanging at steep angles.
-It only took a couple of minutes before my feet started to hurt in this position.
-Other models apparently include more comfortable boots, but I didn’t get those.
+- Ankle Hooks: The Teeter model we used had rather uncomfortable ankle hooks, especially when hanging at steep angles.
+It only took a couple of minutes before feet started to hurt in this position.
+Other models apparently include more comfortable boots, but we didn’t get those.
 You can order those separately.
-I found that wearing two pairs of thick socks helped a little.
+We found that wearing two pairs of thick socks helped a little.

 - Folding Feature.
-I find it ironic that the Teeter is supposedly easy to fold and put away, because I found the folding process to be so cumbersome that I almost hurt my back in doing so.
+We found the folding process to be so cumbersome that one tester almost hurt his back in doing so.

 - Price.
 The “good” Teeters are the ones starting in the mid-hundreds.
 It may be worth it to check out some competing products.

 - Assembly.
 May not be easy to assemble for some people.
 The box weighed about 60 pounds.
-I don’t think my elderly parents, both of whom have back problems, could have put it together very easily, so I assembled it for them.
+One tester’s elderly parents, both of whom have back problems, could have put it together very easily, so we assembled it for them.
 Be sure to watch the DVD, which includes assembly instructions that are easier to understand than the written instructions.

 - Inversion.
 Some angles of inversion felt much more comfortable than others.
 Some angles felt downright uncomfortable.